yummygoods/poopReport/README.md

 ![poop-report](https://github.com/yummygoods/poopReport/assets/105559874/97322155-efd8-40f6-a82a-6833f0505ce7)
 # poopReport
-💩 an app to hopefully avoid pet poopcidents, made with love by melissa averinos

-**Poop Report is a Very Much In Progress app I'm making for my dear friend Brandy who needs a way to keep track of some dogs and their... business.**
+**A Very Much In Progress app for my dear friend Brandy who needs a way to keep track of some dogs and their... business.**

 ## the problem
-Our heroine and her sister join forces so they may care for their aging parents... and subsequently their parents' pets who are in varying degrees of health.
+**Our heroine and her sister join forces so they may care for their aging parents... and subsequently their parents' pets who are in varying degrees of health.**

 The newly created, multi-generational household includes:
 - The aforementioned parents